 On 20 January, the European Parliament has approved by a large majority its mandate for inter-institutional negotiations on the Digital Services Act (DSA), with the goal to create a comprehensive set of new rules for all digital services, including social media, online marketplaces, and other online platforms that operate in the European Union.

-The proposed Regulation on a Digital Services Act aims to update the eCommerce Directive (ECD) from the year 2000 as well as introduce new binding, harmonized, EU-wide obligations which will have a significant impact on a wide range of digital services that connect consumers to goods, services and content.
+Proposed in December 2020, the draft Regulation on Digital Services aims to update the 2000 e-Commerce Directive (ECD) and introduce new binding, harmonized, EU-wide obligations which will have a significant impact on a wide range of digital services that connect consumers to goods, services and content.

-Finally, gig economy companies, such as well-known travel accommodation websites, as the extra requirements against illegal content and the provision of information on users would allow local authorities to require the removal of unregistered properties and receive information on hosts with outstanding tax obligations.
-City authorities in big European cities such as Amsterdam, Berlin and Paris, had adopted rules against said platforms and the Digital Services Act would allow them to enforce them.
+Finally, gig economy companies, such as well-known travel accommodation websites, would experience significant changes as the extra requirements against illegal content and the provision of information on users would allow local authorities to require the removal of unregistered properties and receive information on hosts with outstanding tax obligations.
+City authorities in big European cities such as Amsterdam, Berlin and Paris, adopted rules against said platforms and the Digital Services Act would allow them to enforce them.

 Dr2 Consultants acknowledges that industry stakeholders’ responses to the proposal are rather mixed.
 On the one hand, several representatives from the industry stressed the risk that the DSA could lead to overregulation as some of the issues introduced by the proposed amendments could be already addressed taking into account the existing EU legislation (e.g., ePrivacy Directive and General Data Protection Regulation).
 Moreover, they highlighted the need for workable provisions and a balanced legal framework.
 On the other hand, consumer protection groups called for further and stricter obligations for platforms, namely on the liability regime and the use of personal data for direct marketing (targeted advertising).

 What to expect from the interinstitutional negotiations on the Digital Services Act?